4 Easy ways to finance your first home

 As there are hundreds of mortgage products available, it’s easy to get confused, especially as a first-time buyer.

-However, even if you have a small deposit and are desperate to get on the property ladder, then here are your 4 best options to finance your first home.
+However, even if you have a small deposit and are desperate to buy your first property, then here are your 4 best options to finance your first home.

 #1 Buy with friends or family

-Friends and family can be a fantastic way to get on the property ladder, especially if you’re buying your first home.
+Friends and family can be a fantastic way to help you get on the property ladder, especially if you’re buying your first home.

 Together you’ll have a larger deposit, which potentially could enable you to get a better mortgage rate.
 You also might be able to buy a bigger property or in a nicer area.